Mahanandi (film)

 Mahanandi is a 2005 Indian Telugu-language action drama film, directed by V. Samudra, starring Sumanth, Anushka Shetty and Srihari in the Lead.
 The movie was released on 3 December 2005.
 It was a moderate success at the box office.
-It was dubbed into Hindi as Ek aur Mahayudh, and into Malayalam under the title Ullasam.
+It was dubbed into Hindi as Ek aur Mahayudh, in Tamil as Thirupachi Aruva and into Malayalam under the title Ullasam.